MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/Team.md

 ---
-title: Team - Common Data Model | Microsoft Docs
+title: Team in applicationCommon - Common Data Model | Microsoft Docs
 description: Collection of system users that routinely collaborate.
 Teams can be used to simplify record sharing and provide team members with common access to organization data when team members belong to different Business Units.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Team
+# Team in applicationCommon

 Collection of system users that routinely collaborate.
 Teams can be used to simplify record sharing and provide team members with common access to organization data when team members belong to different Business Units.